zhu-00/nlp-hw/adversarial/README.md

 Here are some techniques to write questions systems cannot answer: https://www.youtube.com/watch?v=6oZCIOBiSaI

-You can see a [youtube.com/watch?list=PLegWUnz91WfsBdgqm4wrwdgtPV-QsndlO&si=QulAvORs30rHWr4c&embeds_referring_euri=https%3A%2F%2F1227273660-atari-embeds.googleusercontent.com%2F&source_ve_path=Mjg2NjQsMTY0NTA2&v=5sYXzNE07nM&feature=youtu.be](previous competition we ran).
+You can see a [previous competition we ran](youtube.com/watch?list=PLegWUnz91WfsBdgqm4wrwdgtPV-QsndlO&si=QulAvORs30rHWr4c&embeds_referring_euri=https%3A%2F%2F1227273660-atari-embeds.googleusercontent.com%2F&source_ve_path=Mjg2NjQsMTY0NTA2&v=5sYXzNE07nM&feature=youtu.be).

 You are free to download/use any QA systems you'd like or to use them on the web.
 Some ideas include:
 * https://you.com/